Explaining and how to calculate the relative atomic mass RAM or Ar of

 How to calculate relative atomic mass

-- Every atom has its own unique atomic
+- Every atom has its own unique relative atomic

-mass based on a standard comparison or relative scale
+mass (RAM) based on a standard comparison or relative scale

 e.g. it has been based on hydrogen H = 1 amu and oxygen O = 16 amu in the past